zefhub/zef/INSTALL.md

 you have two choices:

 1. Use a system-installed libzef.
 This is currently not possible.
-2. Use a bundled lizef.
+2. Use a bundled libzef.
 In order to do this you should make an sdist package yourself.
 This is because of the way that pip and friends find files to copy.
 Hence:

 ```
 git clone https://github.com/zefhub/zef
 cd zef/python
-python setup.py sdist
+python3 setup.py sdist
 pip install dist/zef-<version>.tar.gz
 ```